Loxodonta africana, elephant, elefant, L'elephant, elefante, ondjaba,ndjou, tou,onzovo, Khoab

 Average Weight of Adult male: 5500 to 6000 kg

-Habitat: Savanna and woodlands near water.
-There are also elephants in more arid regions like Damara and Kaokoland in Namibia (center photo).
+Habitat: Savannah and woodlands near water.
+There are also elephants in more arid regions like Damara and Kaokoland in Namibia (centre photo).

 Habits: Moves in herds